 What is one tip you have to help build a strong recruitment database?

 To help you build a strong recruitment database, we asked HR specialists, recruiting professionals, and business leaders this question for their insights.
-From networking on social media to updating your database regularly, there are several tips to help build a strong recruiting database.
+From networking on social media to updating your database regularly, there are several tips to help build a strong recruiting database and applicant tracking system.

 Here are 10 tips to build a strong recruiting database:

 - Network on Social Media